s-s-sawant/s-s-sawant.github.io/_publications/matching.md

 title: "On the matching complexes of categorical product of path graphs"
 collection: preprints
 category: preprints
-coauthors: with Raju Kumar Gupta, Sourav Sarkar and Samir Shukla
+coauthor: with Raju Kumar Gupta, Sourav Sarkar and Samir Shukla
 permalink: /publication/matching.md
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
-date: 2023-06-08
+date: 2024-06-08
-venue: '2403.15298'
+venue: 'arXiv preprints 2403.15298'
 slidesurl: #
 paperurl: #
 citation: Gupta, R.K., Sarkar, S., Sawant, S.S. and Shukla, S., 2024.
 On the matching complexes of categorical product of path graphs. arXiv preprint arXiv:2403.15298."